 WeVPN has a dedicated client on macOS, and from what we’ve seen, anyone can operate it with ease.
-The app is very user-friendly and it’s navigation could not be any easier.
+The app is very user-friendly, and it’s navigation could not be any easier.

 It didn’t take long to establish a connection.
-In fact, all we did is sign in, select a server, and wait for almost 3 seconds.
+In fact, all we did was sign in, select a server, and wait for almost 3 seconds.
 That’s how efficient WeVPN was during our initial app evaluation.